The hyperbolic Voronoi diagram in arbitrary dimension

 \section{Introduction}

-Given a finite distinct point set $\calP$ of a space $\bbX$ equipped with a distance function $d(\cdot,\cdot)$, the Voronoi diagram~\cite{compgeom-1998} of $\calP$ tessellates\footnote{Pairwise disjoint interior tiles fully covering $\bbX$.} the space into proximity regions called Voronoi cells.
+Given a finite distinct point set $\calP=\{p_1,\ldots, p_n\}$ of a space $\bbX$ equipped with a distance function $d(\cdot,\cdot)$, the Voronoi diagram~\cite{compgeom-1998} of $\calP$ tessellates\footnote{Pairwise disjoint interior tiles fully covering $\bbX$.} the space into proximity regions called Voronoi cells.
 The Voronoi cell of point $p$ is defined by

-The ordinary $d$-dimensional Voronoi diagram is obtained by taking the Euclidean distance $d(p,q)=\|p-q\|_E=\sqrt{\innerE{p-q}{p-q}}=\sqrt{\sum_{i=1}^d (p_i-q_i)^2}$ (square root of the Euclidean inner product of the vector difference).
+The ordinary $d$-dimensional Voronoi diagram is obtained by taking the Euclidean distance $d(p,q)=\|p-q\|_E:=\sqrt{\innerE{p-q}{p-q}}=\sqrt{\sum_{i=1}^d (p_i-q_i)^2}$ (square root of the Euclidean inner product of the vector difference).
 This Euclidean Voronoi diagram has been extensively studied~\cite{okabeVD-1992} in relation with the Delaunay triangulation.
 The Delaunay triangulation~\cite{Delaunay-1934} $\DT(\calP)$ of a point set $\calP$ is defined as a triangulation such that no point of $\calP$ falls strictly inside the circumscribing spheres of its simplices anchored at $\calP$.
-The Delaunay triangulation is unique for points in general position\footnote{That is, no $k$-flat containing $k+2$ points and no $k$-sphere passing through $k+3$ points (for $1\leq k\leq d-1$).} (no collinear nor co-spherical degeneracies).
+The Delaunay triangulation is unique for points in general position\footnote{That is, no $k$-flat containing $k+2$ points of $\calP$ and no $k$-sphere passing through $k+3$ points of $\calP$ (for $1\leq k\leq d-1$).} (no collinear nor co-spherical degeneracies).

 In this work, we consider the Voronoi diagram in the {\em $d$-dimensional real hyperbolic geometry} space $\bbX=\bbH^d(\kappa)$ of {\em constant negative sectional curvature}\footnote{For spherical geometry, the Gaussian curvature of the $d$-dimensional sphere of radius $r$ is $\kappa=\frac{1}{r^2}$.
 The curvature tends to $0$ (flat) when $r\rightarrow\infty$.} $\kappa$.
-We refer the reader to the survey~\cite{SurveyHyperbolicGeometry-1997} for a concise description of the five standard models of hyperbolic geometry and their relationships.
-We call those five models: \begin{itemize} \item the Poincar\' e \underline{U}pper half-space (U), \item the \underline{P}oincar\' e ball (P), \item the \underline{K}lein ball (K), \item the \underline{L}orentz hyperboloid (L), and \item the \underline{B}eltrami hemisphere models (B). \end{itemize} The above B/K/L/P/U naming and mnemonic of those models does not necessarily reflect the historical development of non-euclidean geometry (see~\cite{HG-Milnor-1982} for a historical perspective of the first 150 years of hyperbolic geometry).
+We refer the reader to the survey~\cite{SurveyHyperbolicGeometry-1997} for a concise description of the five standard models of hyperbolic geometry with their relationships.
+We call those five models as follows: \begin{itemize} \item the Poincar\' e \underline{U}pper half-space (U), \item the \underline{P}oincar\' e ball (P), \item the \underline{K}lein ball (K), \item the \underline{L}orentz hyperboloid (L), and \item the \underline{B}eltrami hemisphere models (B). \end{itemize} The above B/K/L/P/U naming and mnemonic of those models does not necessarily reflect the historical development of non-euclidean geometry.
+See~\cite{HG-Milnor-1982} for a historical perspective of the first 150 years of hyperbolic geometry.